Syria says sabotage damaged underwater oil pipelines

-DAMASCUS, Syria (AP) — Syria’s oil ministry says five underwater pipelines have been damaged and put out of order as a result of a sabotage attack off the coastal town of Banias.
+DAMASCUS, Syria (AP) — Five underwater pipelines have been damaged and put out of order after a sabotage attack off the coastal town of Banias, Syria’s oil ministry said Sunday.

-The ministry said Sunday the damage was discovered after divers checked to see what was behind oil leakage, adding that the ministry’s experts are working to fix the damage.
+The damage was discovered after divers checked to see what was behind an oil leakage, the ministry said.

-The ministry gave no further details about the attack saying that the damage will be fixed within hours.
+The ministry gave no further details about the attack saying that the damage will be fixed within hours, by its experts.

 It said Oil Minister Ali Ghanem visited the area and met with engineers over the “terrorist attack.”